sbackmann/DPHPCProject/run_bms.md

 other than that, you can mix and match all the arguments

-when specifying benchmark and version, you can also simply do when you omit the -b and -v, the only thing to keep in mind is that the benchmark has to come before the version
+when specifying benchmark and version, you can also simply do the following: when you omit the -b and -v, the only thing to keep in mind is that the benchmark has to come before the version
 ```
 julia run_benchmarks.jl fibonacci
 julia run_benchmarks.jl fibonacci naive
 ```

-if you only want to run benchnarks in certain languages, use -l followed by the languages you want to run the first letter will be enough thanks
+if you only want to run benchnarks in certain languages, use -l followed by the languages you want to run, the first letter will be enough thanks
 (default is julia and C)
 to run all benchmarks with julia and python, julia C and python, or only python respectively, do